laravel/lumen-docs/queues.md

 #### Database

-In order to use the `database` queue driver, you will need a database table to hold the jobs:
+In order to use the `database` queue driver, you will need database tables to hold the jobs and failures:

     Schema::create('jobs', function (Blueprint $table) {
         $table->bigIncrements('id');